Information and discussion on all aspects of British photographic history

-Over the last seven years the V&A has been…Continue
+Over the last seven years the V&A has been working…Continue

 Added by Michael Pritchard on January 25, 2015 at 8:05 — No Comments

 The Manfred & Hanna Heiting Fund enables the Rijksmuseum to annually award two postgraduate fellowships that stimulate photo-historical research by prospective curators from the Netherlands or abroad.
 The research is based on the National Photo Collection held by the Rijksmuseum’s Print Room.
-It will form the…Continue
+It will form the basis…Continue